wesleyZero/wesleyZero/README.md

 ## <div align="center"> 👽 Hello
 I'm Wesley.
 I'm a chemical engineer that loves to code.

-### About Me
+### Me

-- 🤓 Full-Time Nerd
+- 🤓 Fulltime Nerd

-- 🏃‍♂️ Long Distance Runner

-- 🏕️ Experienced Backpacker & Outdoor Enthusiast
+- 🏕️ Experienced Backpacker

+- 🏃‍♂️ Love to run

+- 👨‍💻 Love to code

+- 🧠 Thinking makes you happy when you're old

 ## Projects